jormcintosh/e-commerce-performance-analysis-dashboard-/README.md

 Los Angeles County alone accounts for ~33% of total revenue → huge regional concentration.
 Delivery is generally fast, but there are outliers (14 days) which can account for the lower end customer ratings (may need further investigation).

-1. Sales Performance
+**1. Sales Performance**

 Order volume spikes during promotional periods and holidays.
-A small subset of products contributes the majority of revenue.
+A small subset of products (Sneakers, Jeans, Tank Tops) contribute to the majority of revenue.

 Recommendation: Increase visibility and stock levels of top performers.

-2. Customer Sentiment
+**2. Customer Sentiment**

 The overall average rating indicates strong customer satisfaction.
 However, specific product lines such as Pajama Sets (3.81), Tote Bags (3.85), Hoodies and Sweatshirts (3.86) are the lowest rated products.

 Recommendation: Investigate customer complaints and consider quality improvements.

-3. Operational Efficiency
+**3. Operational Efficiency**

 Average delivery time is within an acceptable range, but there is variability by supplier region.